aplteam/Tatin/docs/SyntaxReference.md

 Publishes a package.

-1. Checks for uniqueness of the given package/version combination.
+1. Checks whether there is already such a package but with a different spelling in terms of case
-2. Creates a dependency file for the package if required
+1. Creates a dependency file for the package if required
-3. Creates a zip file for the package in a Temp folder if required
+1. Creates a zip file for the package in a Temp folder if required
-4. Moves the zip file into the Registry, either via HTTP or directly.
+1. Moves the zip file into the Registry, either via HTTP or directly.
-5. Updates the Registry index in case it's a local Registry
+1. Updates the Registry index in case it's a local Registry

 Note that if `⍵` points already to a ZIP file only steps 4 and 5 are performed.

 `⍵` must be a two-item vector:

 1. `source` → folder to create the package from
-2. `registry` → registry to publish the package to (alias or url)
+1. `registry` → registry to publish the package to (alias or url)

 The explicit result: